My Ultimate Azores Guide: 15 Must-Do Things and Attractions

 Embrace history at Pico Island’s UNESCO volcanic vineyards—a testament to Azorean resilience and cultural heritage, nestled in natural beauty.

-12. Miradouro da Boca do Inferno
+15. Take in the view at Miradouro da Boca do Inferno

 The landscape looks almost too perfect to be real, and on a clear day, the reflection of the sky on the lakes adds to the magic.
-The best time to visit is early morning or late afternoon, when the lighting is ideal for photography and the crowds are minimal.
+The best time to visit is early morning or late afternoon.
+This is when the lighting is ideal for photography and the crowds are minimal.
 Whether you’re an avid hiker or just looking for a breathtaking view, Boca do Inferno is a must-see in the Azores.

 Visit Miradouro da Boca do Inferno in the Azores for a breathtaking panoramic view of Sete Cidades caldera, lakes, and the Atlantic.